 Communication is essential for efficient functioning of the school and delivering quality education to all students.
-ALL students will be sent home with a Thursday Folder every Thursday, unless you indicate you'd like the items electronically.
+THURSDAY FOLDERS ARE SENT ELECTRONICALLY.
+PLEASE UPDATE YOUR EMAIL ADDRESS WITH THE SCHOOL IF YOU HAVE CHANGED IT.
 The Thursday Folder will contain communication, newsletters, assignments, student projects, and information sent from the office and teacher(s).

-- If you would prefer your student's Thursday Folder information via e-mail instead of hard copies, please let the office know. - All teachers are expected to communicate with families as needed via e-mail, written notes, or telephone calls.

-- Teachers will send home mid-term reports to communicate the academic progress of children. - Please like us on Facebook, as we will communicate events on Facebook as well. - Visit www.strideacademy.org, as we update information daily to our website.
+- If you would prefer your student's Thursday Folder information to be hard copies instead of email, please let the school know. - All teachers are expected to communicate with families as needed via e-mail, written notes, or telephone calls. - Teachers will send home mid-term reports to communicate the academic progress of children. - Please like us on Facebook, as we will communicate events on Facebook as well. - Visit www.strideacademv.org, as we update information daily to our website.